Acute Bronchitis in Children

 - Your child is more tired than usual.

 How is acute bronchitis diagnosed?
-Caregivers will ask about your child's signs and symptoms.
-Tell caregivers about other medical conditions your child may have.
+Healthcare providers will ask about your child's signs and symptoms.
+Tell healthcare providers about other medical conditions your child may have.
 He may need the following:

 Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 Chest x-ray: This is a picture of your child's lungs and heart.
-Caregivers may use the x-ray to look for signs of infection, such as pneumonia.
+Healthcare providers may use the x-ray to look for signs of infection, such as pneumonia.
 Chest x-rays may also show fluid around your child's heart and lungs.

 How is acute bronchitis treated?